YaleDHLab/lab-workshops/bookworm/ReadMe.md

 ## Getting Started with Amazon Web Services

 To get started, we will need access to a Linux server.
 To do so, we'll [register for an account](https://aws.amazon.com/free) with Amazon Web Services (AWS), which gives students one year of free services.
 After registering, you'll be able to create Linux servers with just a few mouse clicks by following this step-by-step guide to [creating an Ubuntu 14.04 m4.large instance](https://github.com/YaleDHLab/lab-workshops/wiki/Creating-an-EC2-Instance-on-AWS).
+Please note that creating the large instances required to install a Bookworm does cost [~10 cents per hour](https://github.com/YaleDHLab/lab-workshops/wiki/Building-a-Bookworm-on-an-Ubuntu-14.04-EC2-Instance).

 ## Connecting to your AWS Instance